Cry out with joy to God, all the earth: serve the Lord with gladness.

 So let us give thanks that Cyril lived, and let us enjoy the fruits of his achievement; but although we ought all to share his pure zeal for the truth, let us not hurry to imitate his more vigorous methods!

 John Southworth was the only English martyr to suffer under a dictatorship.
 The English Civil War ended; the King was executed; the Elizabethan Prayer-Book outlawed; freedom of conscience proclaimed.
-But Catholics, who had been accused of plotting against the King, were still persecuted when there was no King; they had been fined for refusing to accept the Prayer-Book, and they were still persecuted when there was no Prayer-Book; all they asked was freedom of conscience for themselves and their countrymen, and it was denied them.
-Priests had to come and go, in secret, in fear of betrayal and death, as they had done for more than a generation.
+But Catholics, who had been accused of plotting against the King, were still persecuted when there was no King; they had been fined for refusing to accept the Prayer-Book, and they were still persecuted when there was no Prayer-Book; all they asked was freedom of conscience for themselves and their countrymen, and freedom of conscience was given to everyone but them.
+Priests had to come and go, in secret, in fear of betrayal and death, as they had had to do for more than a generation.

-He first came to the attention of the authorities in 1637, when Westminster was devastated by the plague, and he was seen visiting an infected house.
-There could be only one reason for anyone to visit the sick under such dangerous circumstances, so he was arrested and charged with being a priest.
-On that occasion the authorities quietly set him free; but such clemency enraged the Puritans, and, seventeen years later, in 1654, when they were in power, they had their revenge.
+John Southworth was ordained priest at the English College at Douai in 1618.
+After returning to England he was arrested in Lancashire in 1627 and condemned to death, but the sentence was commuted to imprisonment; in 1630 he was handed over, with several other priests, to the French Ambassador for transportation abroad.
+Whether he actually went or not seems uncertain, but he was certainly in England in 1637, when Westminster was devastated by the plague.
+He was seen visiting an infected house, and since there could be only one reason for anyone to visit the sick under such dangerous circumstances, he was arrested and charged with being a priest.
+On that occasion the authorities quietly set him free and he disappeared underground once more; but such clemency enraged the Puritans, and, seventeen years later, in 1654, when they were in power, they had their revenge.

 May the prayers of all martyrs, everywhere, win true liberty for us all.